EduRMoraes/Portifolio/Game Development/MyProjectLore.md

 Eventually, the systems humanity had built became impossible to sustain.

-The apocalypse was not the end of civilization in a single moment.

-It was the consequence of **many decisions accumulating over time**.

 ---

 # Narrative Direction

 The game's narrative aims to make the player question the world rather than simply explain it.
 The player should gradually realize that the ruined environment is not simply a backdrop for the game.

-**Every damaged structure, abandoned object, newspaper, NPC, and technological system exists because something happened before the player arrived.**

 The world is therefore designed to function as a narrative layer alongside the gameplay.